 Written Examination: A four-hour written exam in the student's area of specialization will be scheduled by mutual agreement between the student, the chair of the committee, and the other committee members.

 For Part II of the examination, the committee will prepare a written examination based on the student's bibliography and will be responsible for evaluating the student's performance in that examination.
 Just as the portfolio is meant to test a specific attainment, the ability to produce professional scholarly writing, so the purpose of the written examination is to demonstrate that the candidate has an appropriate knowledge of representative primary and secondary works in the area of specialization and the dissertation topic.
+The student is not allowed notes for the exam other than the bibliography itself.
 The department expects that the examination will be broader in scope than the dissertation (which is the subject of the third part of the examination process, the colloquy on the dissertation prospectus).
 As with the oral exam, students can receive a high pass, pass, low pass, or fail.

 Part III - Colloquy on the Dissertation Prospectus: Successful completion of the examination will be followed by a colloquy on the dissertation prospectus.
 This colloquy may be scheduled in the same semester as the written examination but no later than the semester following that examination.
 The subject and format of the dissertation will be decided in consultation with the student's supervisory committee and with the approval of the director of the PhD program.
 The prospectus, especially the research plan and procedure, constitutes the basis for the colloquy with the supervisory committee.
-An alternative format for the dissertation, other than a traditional monograph, must be approved by the dissertation chair and the supervisory committee (see individual PhD programs for details about alternative dissertation formats that may be considered).
+An alternative format for the dissertation, other than a traditional monograph, must be approved by the dissertation chair and the supervisory committee.
+Students interested in an alternative format should contact the director of graduate studies or the program director for details about alternative dissertation formats that may be considered and to seek approval.
 After the defense of the prospectus, the student must submit the signed Report of Doctoral Prospectus form to the graduate program manager for processing.